JohnCoene/javascript-for-r/_book/3-26-htmlwidgets-crosstalk.md

 Both the plotly and DT packages support crosstalk, therefore using a shared dataset we can produce a scatter plot with the former and a table with the latter, so that selection of data in one is reflected in the other.

 As alluded to earlier on, this can be achieved by using a shared dataset, which can be created with the `SharedData` R6 class from the crosstalk package.
 This dataset is then used as one would use a standard dataframe in plotly and DT.
 The `bscols` function is just a helper to create columns from HTML elements (using bootstrap).
-It is ideal for examples, but one should not have to use it in Shiny---crosstalk will work without `bscols`.
+It is ideal for examples, but one should not have to use it in \index{Shiny}---crosstalk will work without `bscols`.

 ```r
 library(DT)